 Hypertrophic cardiomyopathy is an autosomal dominant disorder with 50% involvement of first degree relatives, though the extent of involvement is variable.
 The hallmark of the disorder is severe hypertrophy of the left ventricle, even though biventricular forms may be seen rarely.
 In the obstructive variety of hypertrophic cardiomyopathy, asymmetric hypertrophy of the interventricular septum compared to the posterior wall is the predominant feature.
 The hypertrophied septum impinges on the left ventricular outflow tract producing obstruction.

 Diastolic frame of echocardiography in parasternal long axis view in hypertrophic cardiomyopathy

-Diastolic frame of echocardiography in parasternal long axis view in hypertrophic cardiomyopathy, demonstrating the thickened interventricular septum, (IVS) which is disproportionate to the thickness of the left ventricular posterior wall.
+Diastolic frame of hypertrophic obstructive cardiomyopathy – echocardiogram in parasternal long axis view, demonstrating the thickened interventricular septum, (IVS) which is disproportionate to the thickness of the left ventricular posterior wall.
 The echodensity of the IVS is also varying, with a speckled appearance.
 The anterior mitral leaflet (AML) is in an open position and aortic valve (Ao V) is in a closed position, indicating diastole.
 LA: left atrium; RV: right ventricle; LV: left ventricle.
 The left atrium is dilated (compare with the aortic size – usually both are roughly equal in this view).